Americans are feeling slightly better about the economy, but inflation still bites – KION546

 However, since retail sales figures are not adjusted for inflation, the higher number likely reflects higher prices as opposed to more spending.
 Inflation, as measured by the Consumer Price Index, surged by 1.3% last month and is up 9.1% from last June.

+Some of the biggest year-over-year sales gains were at gas stations, which were up 49.1%; miscellaneous store retailers, up 15.1%; and food service and drinking places, which were up 13.4%.
+Sales at electronics and appliance stores were down 9.1%, reflecting the ongoing trend of consumers eschewing big-ticket items for service-related spending.

-The survey results are part of an economic data set that is carefully monitored by the Federal Reserve, which is in the throes of trying to rein in the highest inflation in 40 years.
+Friday’s data will be closely scrutinized by the Federal Reserve, which is in the throes of trying to rein in the highest inflation in 40 years without tipping the economy into recession.

 The-CNN-Wire